miRackModular/ImpromptuModular/README.md

 	* 4/8: automatically copies 4/8 steps (in SEQ mode) or 4/8 phrases (in SONG mode) starting in the current edit position.
 	* CUST: copies a user-selectable (custom) number of steps/phrases.
 The CUST setting, when properly used, allows insert and delete to be performed more efficiently.
 Using the CUST setting with SEL allows an arbitrary range of steps to be selected: when SEL is turned on, clicking steps to the right of the current position will reduce the length of the selection to the number of steps desired; when SEL is not used, CUST automatically selects all steps from the edit head (cursor) to the end.
 In SONG mode, copying a custom range of phrases is also a two step process: first move to the start phrase, then press COPY once, and then move to the end phrase and press COPY once more to copy that range of phrases.

-* **SEQ# input**: These CV inputs are located in the Foundry **expansion module** (this is a separate module labeled \"FOUNDRY-X\").
+* **SEQ# input**: These CV inputs are located in the Foundry **expander module** (this is a separate module labeled \"FOUNDRY-X\").
 Please see [general concepts](#general-concepts) above for more information.
 In addition to allowing the selection of the sequence in each track, the SYNC SQ# switch, when activated, can be used to defer any selection change until the end of the sequence is reached.

-* **TRACK input**: This CV input is located in the Foundry **expansion module**, and allows the selection of the track number.
+* **TRACK input**: This CV input is located in the Foundry **expander module**, and allows the selection of the track number.
 A 0-10V CV is linearly mapped to the following track selections: A, B, C, D, A\*, B\*, C\*, D\*, where the star denotes that any change will be done across all tracks.
 This applies to the CV and CV2 inputs as well (see "CV IN and CV2 IN" above).

 * **TIED**: Please see [PhraseSeq16](#phrase-seq-16)'s section on [tied steps](#tied-ps).